Our Lady of Medjugorje: Pope Benedict XVI (2005–2013)

 Neither Pope Benedict XVI nor the Congregation for the Doctrine of the Faith was considered pro-Medjugorje.
-During Benedict's pontificate, Vatican officials were generally distrustful of the Franciscans who controlled the seers and promoted Our Lady's alleged messages and apparitions.
+During Benedict's pontificate, Vatican officials were generally distrustful of the Franciscans who controlled the seers and promoted Mary's alleged messages and apparitions.
 When Benedict XVI resigned from the papacy, many Medjugorje supporters were relieved.

 Like Pope John Paul II, many affirmative statements regarding Medjugorje were attributed to Pope Benedict XVI while he was still a cardinal, which in July 1998, he dismissed as "mere fabrications.”

 Bishop Perić visited Rome in 2006 and reported that in his discussion with Pope Benedict XVI regarding the Medjugorje phenomenon, the pope said, "We at the congregation always asked ourselves how can any believer accept as authentic apparitions that occur every day and for so many years?"

 In 2009, Pope Benedict XVI laicised the former spiritual director of the alleged seers Tomislav Vlašić.

 In 2010, Pope Benedict XVI has set up an international Vatican commission, the Ruini Commission, to study Medjugorje.
 The work of the commission was difficult from the very beginning due to the disagreement of the members.
 Some of the key members felt that the commission could not make a decision at all while the alleged apparitions were going on and stopped coming to the commission meetings.
 However, by the end of Benedict's term, the commission had not completed its work, and its results were inherited by Benedict's successor, Pope Francis.

-Pope Francis (2013–present)
+Pope Francis (2013–2025)

 In a May 2017 interview, Pope Francis commented on the findings of the commission headed by Cardinal Camillo Ruini, stating that the report said of the initial apparitions that they "need to continue being studied" and expressed doubts in the later apparitions.
 He also expressed his own suspicion towards the apparitions saying he prefers "the Madonna as Mother, our Mother, and not a woman who's the head of the telegraphic office, who sends a message every day.”

 The Rome Reports reported that the Pope said, "there are people who go there and convert, people that find God and their lives change," and "this is a spiritual and pastoral fact that cannot be denied."

 Croatian president Zoran Milanović, after meeting the Pope in November 2021, commented that the "commercialisation of Medjugorje is an obstacle to the serious regulation of the status of Medjugorje" and added that "it would be good if Gospa would stop appearing every day".

+On September 19 2024, Vatican City, with the blessing of Pope Francis, granted "the spiritual event" of Medjugorje a 'Nihil Obstat', which means Catholics “are authorized to give it their adherence in a prudent manner.”
+This means that they encourage the departure of believers and church pilgrimages to Medjugorje, but do not enter into the question of alleged apparitions, and warn believers not to go to Medjugorje for 'alleged seers', but for the Queen of Peace, or in other words the Vatican offers its permission for devotion of Queen of Peace and Medjugorje.